valentinbinotto/id-valentin-contributingtxt/draft-valentinbinotto-valentinbinotto-contributingtxt.md

 Example: <br><br># Hello, world!<br><br><br><br>

 The specified paragraphs MUST be placed in the specified order.
 Only one entry is allowed per paragraph<br><br>
-However, paragraphs can be reused an unlimited number of times, as long as the order of the paragraphs is still as specified.<br><br>Example for a "contributing.txt" file:<br><br>Admin: Valentin Binotto<br>Bugs: bugs@vauly.net<br>Open Source: github.com/valentinbino<br>License: Creative Commons Attribution 4.0 Int.
-Public License<br>Guidelines: github.com/valentinbinotto/v434/guidelines.txt<br># Valentin Binotto<br># Hello, world!
+However, paragraphs can be reused an unlimited number of times, as long as the order of the paragraphs is still as specified.<br><br>Example for a "contributing.txt" file:<br><br>Admin: Valentin Binotto<br>Bugs: bugs@example.com<br>Open Source: github.com/valentinbinotto<br>License: Creative Commons Attribution 4.0 Int.
+Public License<br>Guidelines: github.com/valentinbinotto/v434/guidelines.txt<br># Hello, world!